Electrical & Computer Engineering

 Undergraduate Prerequisites: ENG EK 103 ; ENG EK 125 ; ENG EK 381.

 Linear regression.
 Maximum likelihood and maximum a posteriori estimation.
 Classification techniques, including na?ve Bayes, k-nearest neighbors, logistic regression, and support vector machines.
 Data visualization and feature extraction, including principal components analysis and linear projections.
 Clustering.
 Introduction to neural networks and deep learning.
 Discussion of other modern analysis methods.

 Undergraduate Prerequisites: ENG EC 401; equivalent

-Signal analysis and transmission: amplitude modulation, angle modulation, pulse-amplitude and pulse-code modulation; amplitude shift-keying, frequency shift-keying, phase-shift keying.
+Signal analysis and transmission: amplitude modulation, angle modulation, pulse- amplitude and pulse-code modulation; amplitude shift-keying, frequency shift- keying, phase-shift keying.
 Case studies of practical communication systems.
 Includes lab.
-4 cr.

 ENG EC 417: Electric Energy Systems: Adapting to Renewable Resources